USB to CAN Firmware Flashing

 Creating hex file out/klipper.bin

-- Ensure that the host machine can connect to the network normally, and make sure that the data cable connecting the lower-level machine to the host machine has data transmission capability.
+- Please ensure that the host machine can connect to the network normally and ensure that the data cable connecting the lower-level machine to the host machine has data transmission function.

-- After connecting via SSH to the host machine, enter
+- After SSH connecting to the host machine, input

 lsusb

 and press Enter.
-If the information circled in the image below is displayed, you can proceed to the next step.- If there is no feedback at all, this indicates a system problem with the host machine, and we are unable to assist.
-You need to replace it with a confirmed normal system or change the host machine.
+If the information circled in the following picture appears, you can proceed to the next step.- If there is no feedback at all, this is a system problem of the host machine, and we are unable to help.
+You need to replace with a confirmed normal system or replace the host machine.

 lsusb